Skutterskelfe

-Skutterskelfe is a civil parish in the Hambleton district of North Yorkshire, England and lies to the north of the River Leven.
+Skutterskelfe is a civil parish in the county of North Yorkshire, England and lies to the north of the River Leven.
 The population of the parish at the 2011 census was 129.

-The parish has a single Grade II* listed building, Rudby Hall, at Hutton Rudby, formerly called Leven Grove, and then Skutterskelfe Hall.
+The parish has a single Grade II* listed building, Rudby Hall, formerly called Leven Grove, and then Skutterskelfe Hall.
 The parish has three Grade II listed buildings, all connected to the hall – the pump house, the terrace walls and balustrade, garden wall and gate piers, and the north lodge to the park.

+From 1974 to 2023 it was part of the district of Hambleton.
+It is now administered by the unitary North Yorkshire Council.